 - If you are on a weight loss journey, you must remember that you are not the number of calories you ate today.
 You are a human being.

 You must take care of yourself if you want to continue showing up as the best version of you.

 If you feel this area has been lacking over the past few months, how can you incorporate more self care and better boundaries with your goals over the next 6 months?

 Are you being held accountable to your goals?
 How can you leverage the community around you to make it easier to choose the right thing over the easy thing?

 Having someone hold us to a higher standard and make sure we follow through on what we said we’d do is a very important factor in our success.
-That’s why people pay thousands of dollars each year for accountability coaches.
+That’s why people pay thousands of dollars each year for life and business coaches.
 The results you want to see in your life often depend on the people holding you to them.